Exciting 14-Day Northern Lights Package Tour of the Ring Road with Snaefellsnes & Reykjavik

 You could also buy Icelander’s favorite candy, licorice.
 Visitors to the country either love or hate it.
 If not, many cafes and restaurants here serve different cuisines that can be familiar to your taste buds.

-For those who have a later flight and choose to visit or revisit the Blue Lagoon geothermal spa today, you will finish your stay unwinding before heading to the airport.
+For those who have a later flight and choose to visit or revisit the Blue Lagoon today, you will finish your stay unwinding before heading to the airport.

-The Blue Lagoon geothermal spa is the perfect place to relax as you bathe in the warm, mineral-rich waters while looking back on the incredible adventure you have just taken in the land of fire and ice.
+The Blue Lagoon is the perfect place to relax as you bathe in the warm waters while looking back on the incredible adventure you have just taken.

 Just inform your travel agent in advance so they can book your admission ticket for you.

-When it is time to leave, you’ll board a bus that will take you through the dark lava fields of the Reykjanes Peninsula, where you’ll find Keflavik International Airport.
+When it is time to leave, you’ll board a shuttle that will take you through dark lava fields to Keflavik International Airport.
 You’ll arrive at the airport with plenty of time to check in for your flight and drop your bags.

 Relax in the airport while waiting for your flight to board and reminisce on your fantastic vacation.